eclipse-rdf4j/rdf4j/site/content/documentation/programming/spin.md

 title: "Reasoning and Validation with SPIN"
 weight: 6
 toc: "true"
+autonumbering: true
 ---

 The SPARQL Inferencing Notation (SPIN) is a way to represent a wide range of business rules on top of an RDF dataset.
 These rules can be anything from constraint validation to inferred property value calculation.
 <!--more-->
-**SPIN is no longer recommended.
-The SpinSail does not scale and simple delete operations take seconds to execute.
-If you are considering using SPIN for validation, try SHACL and the ShaclSail instead.
-Should you still want to use SPIN for inference, it is recommended to disable the validation step for better performance: `spinSail.setValidateConstraints(false)` (since 3.1.0).
-SPIN was never designed to work in a transactional environment, which means that you should expect odd scenarios where you update your data without new data being inferred or old inferred data still sticking around.**
+{{< warning "The use of SPIN is no longer recommended.
+The SpinSail is not actively maintained and has performance and scalability issues.
+If you are considering using SPIN for validation, we recommend looking at SHACL and the ShaclSail instead.
+Should you still want to use SPIN for inference, we recommend disabling the validation step: spinSail.setValidateConstraints(false).
+SPIN was never designed to work in a transactional environment, which means that you should expect odd scenarios where you update your data without new data being inferred or old inferred data still sticking around." >}}

 The `SpinSail` is a StackedSail component that adds a forward-chaining SPIN rule engine on top of any store.
 In its most basic form it can be used directly on top of a Sail: